 At this level, it is the goal that classroom teachers should establish relationships with students, and should disciple students into proper Christian respect for property, the rights of others, adults and school rules and regulations.

-Repeated unacceptable conduct at Level I may be reclassified as Level II, and may be considered as willful disobedience or defiance and referred to the Principal's Office.
+Repeated unacceptable conduct at Level I may be reclassified as Level II, and may be considered as willful disobedience or defiance and referred to the Dean of Student's office.

 Unacceptable Conduct - Level II